Axway/streams-open-docs/content/en/docs/install/_index.md

 Otherwise, you can configure it by adding annotations to the `ingress` parameter (See the [Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#enable-cors) for further details).

-For example, you can specify another value to the _cors allow origin_ configuration with the `ingress.annotations.nginx.ingress.kubernetes.io/cors-allow-origin` parameter.
+For example, you can specify a value to the _cors allow origin_ configuration with the `ingress.annotations.nginx.ingress.kubernetes.io/cors-allow-origin` parameter.
 For instance, if you want to allow cross origin request from the domain name `https://origin-site.com`:

 * Add `--set "ingress.annotations.nginx\.ingress\.kubernetes\.io/cors-allow-origin"="https://origin-site.com"` in the Helm Chart installation command.